NeuroPrint

 Education

-NeuroPrint aims to revolutionise neurosurgery education through a two-stage innovation focused on creating and globally distributing 3D-printed, patient-specific neurosurgery training models.
+NeuroPrint aims to revolutionise neurosurgery education through a 2-stage innovation focused on creating and globally distributing 3D-printed, patient-specific neurosurgery training models.
 Initially, the project will establish a 3D printing lab at Queen Square Hospital to produce models for their specialised neurosurgery training courses.
-The subsequent phase will develop a platform for worldwide distribution of these models, coupled with a telepresence communication program to enhance interactive learning and teaching among neurosurgeons globally.
+The subsequent phase will develop a platform for worldwide distribution of these models, coupled with a telepresence communication programme to enhance interactive learning and teaching among neurosurgeons globally.

 Founding team